Help as a ‘Dog’s Body’

 - It goes without saying that you will be a person who likes dogs and is comfortable interacting with them.
 Bear in mind that SARDA’s dogs are very friendly and you may be in for a good licking when they find you!

-If you are willing to help us in this way then please contact us by contacting us here.
+If you are willing to help us in this way then please contact us by filling in the contact form at the bottom of the page.

 You will have fun, and learn about working a search and rescue dog at the same time!